xingshulicc/Vision-In-Transformer-Model/README.md

 padding = math.floor(stride / 2)

-According the paper, I think these defined values are correct.
+According to the paper, I think these defined values are correct.

 The second different part is: